Ernan E. Haruvy

 · June 2013- August 2015.
 University of Texas at Dallas, School of Management, Area Head, Marketing, Richardson, Texas

-· Sept 2008 – Present University of Texas at Dallas, School of Management, Assoc.
-Prof., Richardson, Texas
+· August 2008 – August 2014.
+University of Texas at Dallas, School of Management, Assoc.
+Professor, Richardson, Texas

 · July 2000- August 2000 University of Texas at Austin, Dept of Economics, Lecturer, Austin, Texas

-· Sept 1999- July 2000 Technion -- Israel Institute of Technology, Faculty of Industrial Engineering and Management, Lecturer, Technion City, Haifa, Israel
+· Sept 1999- July 2000.
+Technion -- Israel Institute of Technology, Faculty of Industrial Engineering and Management, Lecturer, Haifa, Israel

 · August 1998 – May 1999 University of Texas at Austin, Dept of Economics, Instructor, Austin, Texas